hemu243/focus-web-crawler/README.md

 **output/log** -> contains log file.

-# How to stop crawling
+## How to stop crawling
 This project will keep crawling until resources is exhausted or no more relevant url to crawl.
 If you want to stop it then press [ctrl^c], this command will given signal to crawler to stop. crawler graceful stops in few seconds.
 If you want to stop crawling immediately then press [ctrl^c] which unsafely stop crawler immediately.

-# Persistence state of crawl between two runs
-Right now, crawler does not support persisted state between two runs.
-This could be one of enhancement of this project.

 # Future work
 ## Evaluation of classifier
 We can extend project and add evaluation of results of classifier
-## Training dataset
+## Refine training data set
-Since this is manual defined training set, it has lot of score to improve
+Since this is manual defined training set, it has lot of scope to improve.
-## Implement better classifier
+## Improve classifier
 We can improve classifier and output score between 0 and 1 instead of only 0 or 1
 ## Add ranking algorithm
 We can add ranking algorithm to improve output result
 ## Persistence state of crawler
-Implement persistence state of crawler so it can resume the work from previous state.
+Right now, crawler does not support persisted state between two runs.
+You can extend this project by implementing persistence state of crawler so it can resume the work from previous state.